devanshsharma9314/GPMS_dbms/readme.md

-# Web-interface to a panchayat Databse
+# Web-interface to a panchayat Database

 ## Primary Setup
 Documentation Contains step we have followed in this project